Whole-Brain Connectomic Graph Model Enables Whole-Body Locomotion Control in Fruit Fly: Related Work

 \section{Related Work}

-\textbf{Connectomics-based neural network modeling.} Advances in connectomics have deepened our understanding of circuit-level organization in central nervous systems of animal models.
-In particular, the FlyWire project provides a whole-brain reconstruction of Drosophila at synaptic resolution, offering the structural basis for modeling complete neural dynamics~\citep{Dorkenwald2024a,Schlegel2024a,Zheng2018a}.
-Prior works have highlighted the explanatory power of such data in restricted domains: ventral nerve cord reconstructions revealed leg–wing coordination circuits~\citep{Azevedo2024,Lesser2024}, and models of motor neurons have been applied to feeding or grooming behaviors~\citep{Shiu2024}.
-Connectome-constrained networks have also been used to predict neural activity in the visual system~\citep{Lappalainen2024}.
-However, these approaches often focus on specific subsystems or tasks, leaving open the question whether whole-brain connectivity can generate realistic control of embodied locomotion behaviors.
+\textbf{Connectomics-based neural network modeling.} Advances in connectomics have deepened our understanding of circuit-level organization in animal central nervous systems.
+In particular, the FlyWire project provides a whole-brain reconstruction of Drosophila at synaptic resolution~\citep{Dorkenwald2024a,Schlegel2024a,Lin2024a,Zheng2018a}, enabled by automated synapse detection and segmentation methods~\citep{Buhmann2021,Heinrich2018a}, offering the structural basis for modeling complete neural dynamics.
+Prior works have highlighted the explanatory power of such data in restricted domains: ventral nerve cord reconstructions revealed leg-wing coordination circuits~\citep{Azevedo2024,Lesser2024}, and models of motor neurons have been applied to feeding or grooming behaviors~\citep{Shiu2024}.
+Connectome-constrained networks have also been used to predict neural activity in the visual system~\citep{Lappalainen2024,Matsliah2024a}, and biologically constrained recurrent networks impose Dale's law and topological priors without leveraging complete connectome wiring~\citep{Balwani2025}.
+In other organisms, integrative data-driven models simulate brain-body-environment interactions in C.~elegans~\citep{Zhao2024}, and embodied agents have been used to recapitulate whole-brain dynamics in virtual zebrafish~\citep{keller2025}.
+However, these approaches often focus on specific subsystems, simpler nervous systems, or partial constraints, leaving open the question whether whole-brain connectivity can generate realistic control of embodied locomotion behaviors.